 Lois Weber was born on June 13, 1989, in Allegheny City, Pennsylvania, to a middle-class Christian family of German descent.
 As a young woman, Weber volunteered with the Church Army, an evangelical and social justice organization, ministering to prostitutes and prisoners and people living in poverty.

 Weber’s films were infused with the conviction that film could change culture and reach diverse audiences with messages of social justice.
-Her films were about controversial subject matters, radical for the time, such as capital punishment, police violence, abortion, birth control, and poverty.
-Some of them were box-office hits, others were censored or banned.
+She tackled controversial subject matters, radical for the time, such as capital punishment, police violence, abortion, birth control, and poverty.
+Some of her films were box-office hits, others were censored or banned.
 Her 1915 film Hypocrites was both — banned in Chicago, Minneapolis and the state of Ohio due to the nudity it contained, it also sold out theaters across the country, and broke records for the highest-grossing film in Los Angeles, Detroit and New Orleans.

 Weber directed over 135 films in her lifetime, only a fraction of which remain; many of them have either been lost, or have disintegrated and become impossible to watch.
 Weber’s remaining films are scattered in archives around the world, but a few have recently been restored (see Online Sources below for links to Weber’s films online).